Symfomany/cinhetic/README.md

 ========================

-Welcome to the Cinhetic Project - a fully-functional application built in Symfony2 framework for learning this framework in 360° that you can use to handle **cinematographic world**!
+Welcome to the Cinhetic Project - a fully-functional application built in Symfony2 framework to learn this framework in 360° that you can use to handle **cinematographic world**!

 Roadmap: Handle movies, categories of movies, tags of movies, actors, directors, cinemas, sessions, users, comments...